 #5) Wicked Ridge Soft Crossbow Case with Backpack Straps

 Last we have another excellent soft case that’s our top-rated case for reverse-limb crossbows.
 However, it’s important to note that it’s not made for reverse-draw crossbows only.
 You’ll find that both recurve and compound models fit as well.
-Outside of fit, the first reason you might like this case over the others is the comfortable backpack straps for easier on-the-go transport.
+Outside of fit, the first reason you might like this model over the others is the comfortable backpack straps for easier on-the-go transport.
 If you’re traveling with a suitcase, it’s nice to know you’ll have both hands free rather than having to carry your bow case at your side.

-Next, this case is super lightweight at just 2.5 lbs.
+Next, this model is super lightweight at just 2.5 lbs.
 This means it’s the lightest case in our guide and also the least protective.
 While it does feature a padded interior, compared to Excalibur’s soft case, there’s definitely less padding.
 Additionally, external storage solutions aren’t quite as robust with just one large exterior pocket for stowing arrows, your quiver, broadheads, and more.

 - A good choice for bowhunters who use treestands